usmanahmad11/usmanahmad11/README.md

 ## 🌱 Fun Facts
 - 📚 Always learning—currently diving into NLP and advanced computer vision.
 - 🌍 Lifelong advocate for accessible education, fueled by my scholarship journey.
-- 🏨 Entrepreneurial spirit: Proud to manage multiple hotel ventures in the U.S.

 ---